Job and Career Profile of Art Museum Associate Curator

 Besides cataloging records for the museum's online collections database, an Associate Curator assists in fundraising by contacting sponsors and works on building up the department's acquisitions through extensive research and knowledge of the art market.

-An Associate Curator works closely with the museum's conservators on care of the department's collection.
+An Associate Curator works closely with the museum's conservators on the care of the department's collection.

 An Associate Curator is an expert and a scholar and is a skilled lecturer, researcher, and writer.